jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 interesting to speculate which ones may be of use, and which ones require use in tandem with others in order to prevent corruption.

-## For Voluntary Organizations, Nonprofits, Corporations

-TO BE FILLED IN

-## For Civic Governance

-TO BE FILLED IN

-# Concluding notes

-TO BE FILLED IN

 # Endnotes and Appendices

 (1) Much as alternatives to our current form of democracy are so unappealing that it is resigned to as a given, the capitalistic economy is also accepted as a given.
-The failed alternative economies of the late twentieth century all posed very similar alternatives - that of massive state control.
+The failed alternatives of the late twentieth century all posed very similar alternatives - that of massive state control.
 Marxist governments imposed this for theoretical reasons; other regimes, be they fascist, military juntas or othertherwise, imposted state control